Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 .. [#] Most definitions are taken from various dictionaries, like the Webster.

-These primary attributes can be dispatched into *physical* ones (Strength, Agility and Constitution) and *mental* ones (Intelligence, Wisdom and Willpower), whereas Charisma is in both categories, and Longevity in neither (this particular attribute is seldom used for attribute rolls).
+These primary attributes can be dispatched into *physical* ones (Strength, Agility and Constitution) and *mental* ones (Intelligence, Wisdom and Willpower), whereas Charisma and Quickness are in both categories, and Longevity in neither (this particular attribute is seldom used for attribute rolls).

 Primary attributes are first-order ones, as they are the true original values from which secondary attributes will be computed.

-They are intrinsic, characteristic of a character, and should not increase during its life (experience applies to skills mostly).
-The primary attributes can however decrease in some cases, for example when a character suffers from permanent wounds.
+They are intrinsic, characteristic of a character.
+The primary attributes can increase during the life of the character (ex: stronger character after training) or decrease (ex: a character suffers from permanent wounds).
+Age modifiers apply as well.

-At character creation, the player may be given a total number of points to distribute among these primary attributes.
+At character creation, the player may be given a total number of points to distribute among these primary attributes, or they might be drawn according to a random law.
+In either case, no primary attribute is allowed be below 10 or above 60.